 1. Fail to insulate

 Embrace the added value of curtains capturing heat.
-‘Curtains can make an impact on the overall warmth of your room,’ explains Vanessa.
+‘Curtains can make an impact on the overall warmth of your room,’ explains Vanessa Arbuthnott.
 ‘During winter, it is advised to buy thicker fabrics which help the process of reducing heat loss through the windows.
 But in summer a thicker fabric tends to trap the heat into the room.
 The ideal middle ground (if your budget allows it) is to opt for both summer and winter weight curtains.
 If this isn’t an option then something medium would be more suited but ensure that it’s thermally lined.’

-2. Guess the measurements
+2. Try to guess the measurements

 Getting the measurements correct is key to curtains looking their best.
 ‘Curtains which have been mounted perfectly will enhance your décor and make your room feel noticeably bigger.
 In order to gage which size you need, measure the height from the rod to the floor before hanging curtains and remember to include the rings and account for how much space you’d like between the curtains and the floor.
 For a tailored look, a standard curtain panel is 5cm winder than the window,’ is Vanessa’s advice.